Speech & Language at Laning Avenue

-My name is Ilissa Abovitz and the 2019-2020 school year will be my fourth year working at Laning Avenue School!
+My name is Ilissa Abovitz and this school year is my fifth year working at Laning Avenue School!
 I currently live in Bergen County with my husband and daughter.
 I was born and raised in the suburbs of Philadelphia and prior to working in Verona, I spent the three years living in Chicago, Illinois, where I was a Speech Pathologist working with preschool, elementary, middle and high school students.
 I have experience working with a wide variety of pediatric populations including children with autism spectrum disorders, articulation and phonological impairments, expressive and receptive language delays, hearing loss, fluency and voice disorders and social-pragmatic difficulties.
 I received my Master’s degree in Speech Language Pathology from La Salle University in Philadelphia, Pennsylvania and my Bachelor’s degree in Communication Sciences and Disorders from Pennsylvania State University.
-We are!
+WE ARE!
 I am looking forward to a wonderful year ahead!

 When students are screened for speech-language eligibility, four communication areas are assessed: articulation, language,voice, and fluency.
 Students are screened for speech-language eligibility in preschool and kindergarten.
 The following information is assessed to determine whether students are eligible for speech-language services.
 Teachers and parents should consult a speech-language specialist to further clarify this information.

 Speech-Language Specialists.....identify, assess and treat speech and language problems which include articulation, fluency, voice disorders, receptive and expressive language and pragmatic skills (social skills/life skills).

 Articulation - Articulation refers to the production of the phonemes.
 Some students do not produce phonemes correctly in single words or conversation.
 Young students may produce articulation errors but they are considered developmental errors (they are still learning!).
 However, older children who are not producing these sounds correctly are referred for evaluation and possibly therapy.